anthem-ai/causalforge/docs/source/user_guide/getting_started.rst

 Getting Started
 ===============

-The sections below provide a high level overview of the ``Autoimpute`` package.
+The sections below provide a high level overview of the ``CausalForge`` package.
 This page takes you through installation, dependencies, main features, imputation methods supported, and basic usage of the package.
 It also provides links to get in touch with the authors, review our lisence, and review how to contribute.

 Installation
 ------------

+* Requires tensorflow and pytorch installed.
+For example, for a local Mac enviroment without GPUs, you can create one with ``conda env create -f env_mac.yml``, and you activate it with ``conda activate causalforge``.
-* Download ``Autoimpute`` with ``pip install autoimpute``.
+* Download ``CausalForge`` with ``pip install causalforge``.
-* If ``pip`` cached an older version, try ``pip install --no-cache-dir --upgrade autoimpute``.
+* If ``pip`` cached an older version, try ``pip install --no-cache-dir --upgrade causalforge``.
 * If you want to work with the development branch, use the script below:

 *Development*

 .. code-block:: sh

-   git clone -b dev --single-branch https://github.com/kearnz/autoimpute.git cd autoimpute python setup.py install
+   git clone -b dev --single-branch https://github.com/anthem-ai/causalforge cd causalforge python setup.py install

 Versions and Dependencies